 Limited chip supply will continue to constrain auto manufacturing through 2024 amid pent-up vehicle demand and growing popularity of electric cars, which require more chips per vehicle, the consulting firm AlixPartners said Wednesday.

-The global auto industry produced 8.2 million fewer vehicles last year than it would have without the chip shortage, costing it more than $200 billion in revenue, AlixPartners said.
+auto industry produced 8.2 million fewer vehicles last year than it would have without the chip shortage, costing it more than $200 billion in revenue, AlixPartners said.

 House Democrats are eager to pass the legislation because many members, including the most vulnerable representing swing districts, believe it would help them argue that the party is fighting inflation and the supply chain problems that drive it.